eProsima/DDS-Router/docs/rst/user_manual/participants/participant.rst

 configurations has a unique Participant Name that should not be repeated in a |ddsrouter| execution.

 Each Participant Kind is associated with one or several names or aliases that represent it.
-In order to use a Participant of a specific kind, use ``kind`` tag in the yaml configuration file, or set the Participant Name as the alias of the kind.
+In order to use a Participant of a specific kind, use ``kind`` tag in the yaml configuration file.
 If the kind is not any of the valid aliases, the Participant will not be created and the execution will fail.